Ridge Regression

 Ridge regression shrinks all coefficients smoothly toward zero but never sets any exactly to zero.

-In many applications - particularly when most features are irrelevant - we want the model to automatically
+In many applications we want the model to identify and discard uninformative variables automatically,

 Definition: Lasso Regression